SakshiAgarwal/sakshiagarwal.github.io/index.md

 weight: 0
 ---

+Hi!
 I am a third year PhD student in the Department of Computer Science at the <strong> [University of California, Irvine](https://www.ics.uci.edu/)</strong>.

 My research focuses on Inference in Probabilistic Graphical Models, advised by Prof. <strong> [Erik Sudderth](https://www.ics.uci.edu/~sudderth/)  </strong>.
 With the help of deep learning techniques, I am interested in developing inference models for images and texts.